15 Ecommerce Email Marketing Strategies To Increase Conversion

 5. Tailor emails for Mobile

-According to Hubspot, mobile devices account for 46% of all email opens.
+According to Hubspot, mobile devices account for 46% of all email opens (and even that number feels low).
 This means that your email experience must be tailored for mobile users.

 For your email marketing strategy to be successful, mobile responsive email design is an absolute must.